AREAA donates $100,000 to help fire victims

 (From left) Danielle Goodwin, Karen Zhang, Thao Ly, Tara Rubin, Rhys Morris, Stewart “Carey” MacKenzie, Wailani O’Herlihy, Nancy Obando, Yvonne Yue, Michelle Nguyen, Winnie Davis, and Gwen Tran.
 Photo courtesy of Gwen Tran, President of AREAA Ventura

 “Cary had some collectible cars and other valuables that he lost in the fire,” O’Herlihy said.
-“A couple years ago, because the insurance premiums kept increasing so much, he stopped paying for insurance.”
+“A couple of years ago, because the insurance premiums kept increasing so much, he stopped paying for insurance.”

-Going forward after such an overwhelming loss is a great struggle for MacKenzie, who was once a welder, O’Herlihy noted, adding, “He lost all of his tools and given his age and his handicap, he cannot go get a full-time job.
-However, he said that using his tools is what he misses the most and he hopes to use the money to buy some tools so he can try to help others in need.”
+Going forward after such an overwhelming loss is a great struggle for MacKenzie , who was once a welder, O’Herlihy noted, adding, “He lost all of his tools and given his age and his handicap, he cannot go get a full-time job.
+However, he said that using his tools is what he misses the most, and he hopes to use the money to buy some tools so he can try to help others in need.”

-Despite enduring such great hardship and facing such daunting challenges, at the ceremony, MacKenzie, still brought some cheer.
+Despite enduring such great hardship and facing such daunting challenges, at the ceremony, MacKenzie still brought some cheer.
 “He showed his gratitude to the Ventura Chapter by wearing Hawaiian attire,” O’Herlihy said.
 That was his way of saying Mahalo.

-Randall shared a few details about her friend.
-“I first met Cary in The Rustic Canyon General Store on Kanan Road in 2015, when I was managing the store.”
-Randall explained.
+Randall gratefully noted that MacKenzie desperately needs the support from AREAA.
+“Cary is rapidly running out of money and he hasn’t decided what to do next,” she said as she shared a few details about MacKenzie.
+“I first met Cary in The Rustic Canyon General Store on Kanan Rd. in 2015, when I was managing the store,” Randall explained.
 “When his wife was dying in the hospital in Santa Monica, unfortunately, Cary was in a motorcycle accident and broke seven bones.
 Ironically, Cary and his wife were in the same hospital together on different floors, and his wife passed on.”

-MacKenzie, ’s in need of any and all assistance anyone can provide, O’Herlihy and Randall emphasized.
+Cary’s in need of any and all assistance anyone can provide, O’Herlihy and Randall emphasized.
 To help him in any way, readers can email Randall at:SonjaRan@yahoo.com

 Previous articleKyle K. Sakuei 1998-2025